tarsil/polyforce/docs/model.md

 ### Ignore specific types

 What if you want to simply ignore some types?
-Meaning, you might want to pass arbitraty values that you don't want them to be static checked.
+Meaning, you might want to pass arbitrary values that you don't want them to be static checked.

 ```python hl_lines="3 10 24"